siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 **Map Attributes**

 `@attributes` is an optional annotation used with `@map` to define custom mapping.
 When `@attributes` is not provided, each mapper assumes that the incoming events adheres to its own default message format and attempt to convert the events from that format.
-By adding the `@attributes` annotation, you can selectively extract data from the incoming message and assign them to the attributes.
+By adding the `@attributes` annotation, users can selectively extract data from the incoming message and assign them to the attributes.

 There are two ways to configure `@attributes`.